 GRAND FLORIDIAN TO POLYNESIAN VILLAGE RESORT WALK

-Over the last two trips, we’ve had opportunities to dine at Victoria & Alberts.
+We’ve had a few opportunities to dine at Victoria & Alberts.
 This is a 5-diamond restaurant with a 10-course meal that actually takes around 4-5 hours to complete, leaving you stuffed and not wanting to leave.
 Well what’s a better way to extend the romance and escapism by wandering along the water from the Grand Floridian to the Polynesian Village Resort.

 On top of amazing views of the resorts themselves, you’re able to potentially see the Magic Kingdom fireworks in a whole new light!